"

 the hand built outrigger kayak used to travel across the Maldives creating 'Visions from the shoreline'

 Most hotels at the time simply transported their waste to a close proximity uninhabited virgin island and buried it, this caused a lot of island erosion and many smaller islands simply disappeared with the next storm that arrived, washing their rubbish straight into the ocean.
 Causing a dramatic change in island numbers at the time.
+Back in the 1980's there were close to 6,000 islands, The Madivian government does all it can to hide this data as it is not good for tourism to know what really has been going on.
+Online references cite that there are 1,207 islands at present.
+This has happened because of rogue burying of rubbish, sand & coconut tree theft for building projects and of course climate change have all had a contributing effect.

 During this time I also created a series of underwater sculptures and natural interventions made from collected marine debris.
 Then in 2017 I re-visited the exact same locations by kayak again and created a project titled 'Visions from the shoreline' exploring the same issue with sculptural and photographic interventions; from which I donated 20 artworks to the Soneva Namoona Foundation raising $100,000 USD to help fund this projects future development, you can read about this donation and the reasoning behind it here.